Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 Subsection A. Election of the President

-Any current officer (unless meeting the guidelines stated above) who has served as an officer for at least one full, regular semester (i.e. fall and/or spring) may be eligible to run for presidency.
-The office of the president shall be voted on by the current officers, and the candidate who receives the majority of votes shall assume the position.
-This election shall take place after the Puppy Trainer Supervisor and Puppy Trainer Liaison elections, and prior to all other elections.
+Any current officer, past/current trainer (unless meeting the guidelines stated above) who has served as an officer for at least one full, regular semester (i.e. fall and/or spring), & is an active member, may be eligible to run for presidency.
+The office of the president shall be voted on by the current officers, and the candidate who receives a unanimous vote shall assume the position.
+This election shall take place with the Puppy Trainer Supervisor and Puppy Trainer Liaison elections, and prior to all other elections.
 The Advisor shall be contacted and shall vote in the event of a tie.

 1. A Senior and Junior Puppy Trainer Supervisor will be elected each year.
-This election will take place before presidential elections and prior to all other elections.
+This election will take place with presidential elections and prior to all other elections.
 All current officers, other than those running for this position shall vote.
-A simple majority vote will win.
+A unanimous vote will win.

-2. Both Trainer Supervisors are required to carry out the full range of duties expected of them.
-They will work together and equally on all aspects of this program.
-Each Trainer Supervisor has an equal weight within the officer group.
+2. Both Puppy Trainer Supervisors are required to carry out the full range of duties expected of them.
+They will work together, with JPT shadowing SPT, on all aspects of this program.
+Senior Puppy Trainer has higher rank than Junior Puppy Trainer, as JPT is in training to assume the role of Senior the following year.

-2. Trainer Liaison is required to carry out the full range of duties expected of them.
-They will work together with the Trainer Supervisors as a team on all aspects of this program.
+2. Puppy Trainer Liaison is required to carry out the full range of duties expected of them.
+They will work together with the Puppy Trainer Supervisors as a team on all aspects of this program.
+Puppy Trainer Liaison does not have a say in the training process, like the Supervisors do, however they are there to offer opinions and perform their duties.

 Section IV.
 Removal of an Officer, Alumni Member, or Member